thaks/Developer-test/README.md

 Added Unit test for each component. and tested rendering and props of the components using Enzym and Jest

-Download ZIP -> ZIP FILE DOWNLOAD
+Download ZIP -> ZIP FILE DOWNLOAD from Branch 4

 Download code using the Code Zip File option , and in the project directory, you can run:

 ### `npm install`